dmitryserbin/azdev-akamai-cache-purge/README.md

 ## Overview

 > NOTE: This extension is currently in **public preview**.
-Please bear in mind that some of the task parameters or extension behaviour may suddenly change (this might include **breaking changes**).
+Please bear in mind that some of the task parameters or extension behavior may suddenly change (this might include **breaking changes**).

-This extension adds [Akamai Cache Purge](https://marketplace.visualstudio.com/items?itemName=dmitryserbin.akamai-cache-purge) task to Azure DevOps pipleines to purge content cache at the Akamai Edge using [Fast Purge API](https://techdocs.akamai.com/purge-cache/reference/api).
-The extension uses [purge content by URL](https://techdocs.akamai.com/purge-cache/docs/purge-content-url) approach with `invalidate` request method.
+This extension adds [Akamai Cache Purge](https://marketplace.visualstudio.com/items?itemName=dmitryserbin.akamai-cache-purge) task to Azure DevOps pipelines to purge content cache at the Akamai Edge using [Fast Purge API](https://techdocs.akamai.com/purge-cache/reference/api).
+The extension can either [purge content by URL](https://techdocs.akamai.com/purge-cache/docs/purge-content-url) or [purge content by CP Code](https://techdocs.akamai.com/purge-cache/docs/purge-content-cp-code) approach with `invalidate` or `delete` request method

 Extension | Build | Code
 :-------|:-------|:-------